gavbarosee/react-kickstart/README.md

 - **Deployment** — Vercel or Netlify configurations included
 - **Code quality** — ESLint and Prettier preconfigured

-Everything works together out of the box—no configuration required.
+Everything works together out of the box with no configuration required.

 ### How It Works